mayukh18/BlindChat/README.md

 10. Next, deploy to heroku with `git push heroku master`.
 And voila!

-## directory structure
+###  directory structure

 1. DB_Wrappers: Contains the wrapper classes for the models in the database.
 2. modules: Contains all the functionalities from starting a chat session to sending a message.
 3. templates: Contains different message templates and webviews.

-## contributing
+### contributing

 All contributions are welcome.
 Please discuss your ideas on the community first to avoid clash of others working on the same thing.
 A few issues are marked as beginner friendly which are suitable for beginners to try out.

+Ask in issues if you are not sure on something.
+Cheers!